shahednasser/awesome-resources/CONTRIBUTING.md

 - :file_folder: [How to contribute](https://github.com/shahednasser/awesome-resources/blob/master/CONTRIBUTING.md)
 ```

+**NOTE: Do not include `|` as a seperator for link titles since that causes errors in the rendering of the README on the website.
+Contributors are advised to replace it with some other similar seperator.**

 You need to add an emoji before the file name that represents what the resource is.
 Here are the list of emojis we use:

 | Emoji        | Description                                      |